Air Algérie Flight 6289: Investigation

-Prime Minister of Algeria Ali Benflis immediately set up an investigative committee in regards to the accident.
-Under the Algerian Ministry of Transport, the commission was led by M. Affane, then Director General of the Algerian Ministry of Transport.
+Prime Minister of Algeria Ali Benflis immediately set up a commission to investigate the accident.
+Under the Algerian Ministry of Transport, the commission was led by Ahcéne Affane, Director General of the Algerian Ministry of Transport.
 Technical support from the French BEA was requested.
 Additionally, the investigation was assisted by representatives from the NTSB, FAA and Pratt & Whitney Canada.
-A total of 7 meetings were held to analyze the result and the progress of the investigation.
+A total of seven meetings were held to analyze the result and the progress of the investigation.

 Engine failure on take-off

 There were widespread reports that one of the engines had caught fire shortly after take-off from Tamanrasset.
 Officials also reported that "technical problems" might have been the cause of the crash as there had been reports of an explosion on one of the engines.
 Testimonies from multiple witnesses were consistent with an explosion as they claimed that a large thumping noise was heard immediately after take-off from Tamanrasset.
 Initial examination on the runway later revealed the presence of debris from one of the aircraft's engines.
 During the wreckage examination, investigators discovered that during the flight the left engine was rotating at low speed with no thrust.

 A more thorough examination was then carried out.
 Analysis on the left engine revealed that the nozzle guide vanes (stator blades) had been severely damaged, particularly on the lower part of the engine.
 As some parts of the guide vanes were destroyed, the gas inside the engine could not normally expand and eventually prevented the cooling stage, which was triggered by gas leaving the gas chamber.
 The absence of cooling then caused the high temperature to melt the guide vanes of the low pressure part of the engine, destroying the lower pressure part.
 This in turn caused a massive drop in engine rotation speed.
 Metallurgical analysis on the nozzle guide vanes of the high pressure part revealed that there were fatigue cracks on one of the blades, indicating that a blade had broken off during the take-off.
-This was concluded as the source of the engine failure aboard Flight 6289.
+The conclusion was that this was the source of the engine failure.

-The findings led to the conclusion that an engine failure indeed had occurred aboard the flight.
+After the accident, the findings led to the conclusion that an engine failure indeed had occurred aboard the flight.
 However, the engine failure was actually contained inside the engine itself.
-The engine cowling did not blow in outward direction, which would have indicated an uncontained engine failure.
-In the case of uncontained engine failure, the resulting damage would have caused a significant amount of drag, complicating the aircraft's control and ultimately caused the decay of the aircraft's speed.
-As the engine failure in Flight 6289 was actually contained, then the flight control would not have been much compromised.
-The crew should have also been able to conduct an emergency landing with only one operating engine.
+The engine cowling did not blow in the outward direction, which would have indicated an uncontained engine failure.
+In the case of uncontained engine failure, the resulting damage would have caused a significant amount of drag, complicating the aircraft's control and ultimately causing a decay of the aircraft's speed.
+As the engine failure in Flight 6289 was actually contained, flight control would not have been much compromised.
+The crew should have been able to conduct an emergency landing with only one working engine.